Donegal county football team: McGuinness one: 2010–2014

-The 2013 season brought great expectation with Donegal as reigning All-Ireland champions.
-However, they suffered relegation from Division 1 of the National Football League early in the year.
-In the Ulster Championship they dispatched Tyrone and Down to set up a provincial decider with Monaghan.
-Monaghan were unfancied coming into the game with most of the pressure on the shoulders of the Tir Conaill men.
-Despite this Monaghan defied the odds and emerged as 0–13 to 0–07 winners.
-After defeating Laois in the fourth round of the qualifiers Donegal faced a Mayo team looking for revenge in the All-Ireland quarter-final.
-They got their revenge with a 4–17 to 1–10 drubbing that ended Donegal's bid to retain the Sam Maguire.
+The 2013 season brought great expectation, with Donegal beginning it as the reigning All-Ireland SFC title holder.
+However, the team suffered relegation from Division 1 of the National Football League early in the year.
+In the 2013 Ulster SFC, Donegal dispatched Tyrone and Down to set up a provincial decider with Monaghan.
+The Monaghan team was unfancied coming into the game, with most of the pressure on the shoulders of the Tír Conaill men.
+Despite this, Monaghan defied the odds and emerged as winner by a scoreline of 0–13 to 0–7.
+After defeating Laois in a 2013 All-Ireland SFC fourth round qualifier, Donegal faced a Mayo team looking for revenge in the All-Ireland SFC quarter-final.
+They got that revenge, and got it hard, with a 4–17 to 1–10 drubbing that ended Donegal's bid to retain the Sam Maguire.

-2014 saw a resurgent Donegal claim promotion from Division 2 of the National League alongside Monaghan.
-They overcame Derry in a tense quarter final and Antrim in the semi-final to set up another Ulster final clash with Monaghan.
-This time Donegal came out on top by three points to reclaim the Ulster title.
-A meeting with Armagh beckoned in the All-Ireland quarter-final.
-An Odhran MacNiallais goal proved crucial in a 1–12 to 1–11 win.
-This set up a daunting semi-final clash with 2013 champions Dublin.
-At the time Dublin were seen by many as unstoppable and were heavy favourites for the clash with Donegal.
+2014 saw a resurgent Donegal claim promotion from Division 2 of the National League, alongside Monaghan.
+Donegal overcame Derry in a tense 2014 Ulster SFC quarter-final and Antrim in the Ulster SFC semi-final, to set up another Ulster SFC final clash with Monaghan.
+This time Donegal came out on top, by three points, to reclaim the Ulster SFC title.
+A meeting with Armagh beckoned in the 2014 All-Ireland SFC quarter-final.
+An Odhrán Mac Niallais goal proved crucial, in a 1–12 to 1–11 win.
+This set up a daunting semi-final clash with 2013 All-Ireland SFC winner Dublin.
+At the time, this Dublin team was seen by many as unstoppable, and was heavy favourites for the clash with Donegal.
 Bookmakers had Donegal as low as 7/1 to win the game.
-However, after surviving a first half onslaught a Ryan McHugh goal gave Donegal the lead at half time.
-In the second half Donegal swept Dublin aside running out six-point winners, with McHugh and Colm McFadden to the fore.
-Kerry were the opponents in the final, and despite Kerry's traditional dominance Donegal went into the game as favourites after their semi-final defeat of Dublin.
-Again Kerry upset the form books to claim a 2–09 to 0–12 win and their 37th All-Ireland title.
-Jim McGuinness stepped down in the aftermath of the game, after leading his county to three Ulster titles and one All-Ireland.
+However, after surviving a first half onslaught, a Ryan McHugh goal gave Donegal the lead at half-time.
+In the second half, Donegal swept Dublin aside, running out six-point winners, with McHugh and Colm McFadden to the fore.
+Kerry provided the final opposition, and, despite Kerry's traditional dominance, Donegal went into the game as favourite after that semi-final defeat of Dublin.
+Kerry upset the form books though, to claim a 2–9 to 0–12 win, and a 37th All-Ireland SFC title.
+Jim McGuinness stepped down in the aftermath of the game, having led his county to three Ulster SFC titles and an All-Ireland SFC title in his four years at the helm.

+McGuinness won 83.33 per cent of his SFC matches during his first spell as Donegal manager (20 wins from 24 games); this included defeats, over a four-year period, of Armagh, Cavan, Cork, Derry, Dublin, Down, Kildare, Kerry, Mayo, Monaghan and Tyrone.